KxSystems/docs/docs/ref/dotq.md

     `.Q.gc` attempts to coalesce diced blocks into their original 64MB block, and then returns blocks >=64MB to the OS.

     Coalescing is always deferred, i.e. can only be triggered by a call to `.Q.gc`.
-    When slave threads are used, `.Q.gc` in the main thread also executes `.Q.gc` in the slave threads.
+    When secondary threads are used, `.Q.gc` in the main thread also executes `.Q.gc` in the secondary threads.
     `.Q.gc` can take several seconds to execute on large memory systems that have a fragmented heap, and hence is not recommended for frequent use in a time-critical path of code.
 Consider running with the command-line option `-g 1`, which will return larger blocks of memory to the OS without trying to coalesce the smaller blocks.

 ```q